Even the best of friends can be annoying on occasion, forcing us to just ignore their calls. Some of us may even have

-First, Dr. Koski recommends feeding your cats at the same time but separated.
+First, Dr. Koski recommends doing positive things with your cats at the same time but separated.
 Use high value treats, mild play, petting, brushing, clicker training, whatever your cats enjoy, on each side of a door and leave the door slightly ajar.
-The cats are able to see one another while eating but cannot necessarily get close to each other.
+The cats are able to see one another while focused on their positive thing but cannot necessarily get close to each other.

-Again, this experience helps the cats associate something good (food) while being around the other and also serves as a distraction while near one another.
+Again, this experience helps the cats associate something good (positive interactions) while being around the other and also serves as a distraction while near one another.
 Second, swap the cats out occasionally from each space.
 We swap the cats in the morning and early evening every day.
 This allows them to catch the scent of the other, whether it’s in the bed or litter box they are using.
 Check out our daily routine of swapping the cats out below!

 Re-introducing Your Cats

 After several days of doing this, you may be ready to reintroduce the cats to one another.
 In our case (as previously shared), it's been more than a month and a half.
 You can always crack the door between the cats and just monitor the meeting.
 If it seems that each are curious and seem relaxed, try having them mingle without barriers.

 It’s also gotten to the point that Zsa Zsa has urinated out of fear.
 I’m not sharing this to say your cats won’t become friends again, but rather to emphasize, that sometimes it can take time.

 Dr. Koski stresses that some situations figure themselves out in a week, and others could take months.
 Which was the case for us, but as I said at the beginning of this blog we may have finally turned a corner!